alexdeplov/alexdeplov.github.io/content/blog/2025/i-accidentally-discovered-consciousness.md

 I repeated my idea with more detail, and he said, "Yes, now I understand what you mean."

-I was immediately struck by this question: What just happened?
-Why did he switch from "I don't understand" to "I understand" after I added details?
+I was immediately struck by this reply: What just happened?
+Why did his brain switch from "I don't understand" to "I understand" after I added details?

 Then, I realized that his brain had built an abstract model of what I was trying to convey in my message.
 It seems like each time our brain builds that model, it tells us, "All good.
 We can continue.
 Now I understand."

 This makes me think of other things, like how past experience probably plays a significant role in our consciousness's capabilities.
 The more you learn, the more you can learn because you have more and more new abstract models that you can apply to different topics.
-Having a wide range of interests probably helps you learn more.
+Having a wide range of interests probably helps you learn even more.